 Dinosaur National Monument is located on the border of Utah and Colorado along US 40.
 Sometimes referred to as Dinosaur National Park, this national monument was created on October 4, 1915, to protect dinosaur fossil beds that had been found in 1909 by paleontologist Earl Douglass.
 Until 1938, the monument was 80 acres located entirely within Utah.
 Dinosaur was expanded in 1938 to protect the scenic canyons of Green and Yampa rivers.
 This expansion added almost 200,00 acres to the park in Utah and Colorado.

 I had originally planned on visiting Dinosaur Natl Monument in 2012 but scrapped the plan in favor of visiting the Colorado National Monument.
 It would be 3 years until I got another chance to visit when I moved from Colorado to Virginia (I’ll do a post later on how I ended up going west while moving east.)
 This visit was basically, a one day stop to break up the drive between Fort Collins and Great Basin National Park.
 I wish I had more time to spend but I made the most of my time.
+It was so serene here, that if I had the best lenses for antarctica or any other arid desert, I’d have had surely indulged in photographing the landscape.

 Getting to Echo Park Campground